ng-Classic/ng-classic/aio/content/guide/libraries.md

 <div class="alert is-helpful">

 **NOTE**: <br />
-Libraries are intended to be used by Angular Classicapplications.
+Libraries are intended to be used by Angular Classic applications.
-To add Angular Classicfeatures to non-Angular Classicweb applications, use [Angular Classiccustom elements](guide/elements).
+To add Angular Classic features to non-Angular Classic web applications, use [Angular Classic custom elements](guide/elements).

 </div>